Registration FAQs

 • You may convert a letter grade to an S in no more than two courses during your entire law school career.

 To elect the S/U option, you must email lawreg@pitt.edu by the deadlines indicated.
-The deadlines to make elections to convert a letter grade for this semester is TBD.
-The time stamp on the email will be noted as the official time of the request.
-You should include your name, PeopleSoft number, and course title of the course you wish to convert to S/U.
+The deadline to request a letter grade conversion for the Fall 2025 semester is noon on Tuesday, January 6, for all students.
+Please include your name, PeopleSoft number, and course title of the course you wish to convert to S/U.

 Call the University Technology Help Desk at 412-624-HELP [4357].
 You can refer to the interactive demonstration video posted in My Pitt.
-To access that, Click Learn More just below the Student Center link on your portal home page.
-You can also come to the Law School Registrar’s Office during business hours or email lawreg@pitt.edu.
+To access that, click Learn More just below the Student Center link on your portal home page.
+You can also visit the Law School Registrar’s Office during business hours or email lawreg@pitt.edu.

 If you plan on taking a leave of absence or are transferring out of the Law School, you should drop all of your classes through your my.pitt.edu account in PeopleSoft.
 Classes can be dropped without penalty through the end of the open enrollment (add/drop) period.
 You can also drop all of your courses by contacting the Student Appeals Office.
 Detailed information can be found here.
 You must also complete a Change of Status form and return it to the Law School Registrar’s Office.

-Any coursework taken at another law school over the summer will need to be approved by the Vice Dean.
+Any coursework taken at another law school over the summer must be approved by the Vice Dean.
 Once approval is granted for the coursework to count toward your law degree, you may register for the course(s) following the procedures of the sponsoring school.
-Once the coursework is completed, it is the responsibility of the student to assure that an official transcript from the other school is submitted to the Law School in a timely manner so the credits can be posted to your academic record.
+Once the coursework is completed, it is the student's responsibility to ensure that an official transcript from the other school is submitted to the Law School promptly so that the credits can be posted to the student's academic record.
 The course(s) will show as “Transfer Credits” only.
-A student must earn a passing grade as defined by the University Of Pittsburgh School Of Law.
+A student must earn a passing grade as defined by the University of Pittsburgh School of Law.
 The actual letter grade will not figure in computing the student’s Law School average.
-Under no circumstances will a student be given permission to take a course elsewhere for credit for which a failing grade has been received in this school.
+Under no circumstances will a student be permitted to take a course elsewhere for credit for which they have received a failing grade at this school.

 A total of six (6) credits may be taken in another law school’s summer program.
-The work completed in a summer program at another law school does not qualify as a full semester for purposes of satisfying the six-semester residency requirement for graduation.
+Work completed in a summer program at another law school does not count as a full semester toward satisfying the six-semester residency requirement for graduation.

-The waitlist feature in PeopleSoft is only available for certain undergraduate courses at the present time.
+The waitlist feature in PeopleSoft is currently available only for certain undergraduate courses.
 While you may be able to select the waitlist function, you will not be able to use it.
 No further decision has been made on when or how this functionality will be implemented for other careers beyond undergraduate, at this time.

 General Questions